Martin Luther King Day: Morning Sun and Evening Walk by Sonia Sanchez

-Today's post, a poem written in honor of Dr. Martin Luther King, Jr., is from poet, activist, and scholar Sonia Sanchez.
-Sanchez, one of the most important writers of the Black Arts Movement, is Laura Carnell Professor of English and Women's Studies at Temple University.
-She is the author of thirteen books, including Shake Loose My Skin: New and Selected Poems, where this poem appears.
+This poem written in honor of Dr. Martin Luther King, Jr. is from poet, activist, and scholar Sonia Sanchez—one of the most important writers of the Black Arts Movement.
+She is the author of numerous books, including Shake Loose My Skin: New and Selected Poems, where this poem appears.

 Tonite in need of you